Rian-Jo/home/README.md

 # Rian's Home

-This is a homepage of Rian Joonhee Jo.
+This is a homepage of **Rian Joonhee Jo**.
 It is created to presernt CV and worked projects on.

 It is powered by HydeJack.